Characters: Rurouni Kenshin Rivals And Villains

 Voiced by: Akio Ohtsuka (JP), Dave Mallow (EN)

 Portrayed by: Koji Kikkawa (Live Action)A hitokiri during the Revolution, and there is evidence he continued killing people well after the end of the Revolution.
 A master of the Nikaidō Heihō technique, attacked high-ranking Imperialist officials of the Meiji government (leading some to believe he fought for the Tokugawa shogunate during the war, since he did state that he was a member of the Shinsengumi, though his thirst for blood led him to killing members of his own squad), killing anyone who stood in his way.

 - Anachronism Stew: The full-body black suit he's wearing.

 - Black Eyes of Evil/Black Eyes of Crazy: Inverted when he activates the Magical Eye on himself, he gains normal looking eyes.
-He normally has Black Eyes of Crazy for some reason.
+For some reason, he normally has Black Eyes of Crazy.

 - Combat Sadomasochist: He thought the feeling of him stabbing himself was "sweet."
 Pleasant.

 - Composite Character: Not in characterization, mind you, but for the live-action film's plot purpose he takes the role of the "fake Battousai" from Hiruma Gohei.

 - Deadly Gaze: His secret technique allows him to channel his battle aura through his eyes, allowing him to paralyze anyone who gets caught.
 It doesn't work on people with a strong will though.